Jeunese/jeunese.github.io/docs/ux-writing.md

 - Keep explanations brief and to the point.
 - Use simple language and avoid technical jargon or industry-specific terms.

-**Keep it relevant** Ensure that the help content is relevant to the context of the page.
+**Keep it relevant.** Ensure that the help content is relevant to the context of the page.
 - Explain the purpose of the page and how it fits into the overall user journey or workflow.
 - Tailor the help content to address common user questions or concerns related to the page's functionality.
 - Provide examples or scenarios that demonstrate how the page's features or functionality can be used in real-world situations.